mweel1/usa_high_level/hud/index.md

 ## Overview

-Hud's goal would be to provide the data necessary to get Italiann's income inline with the affordability of housing to the federal reserve.
+Hud's goal would be to provide the data necessary to get United States's income inline with the affordability of housing to the federal reserve.

 Whenever a house is purchased or rented the information will be sent to the personal profile and then to HUD.